KubeRocketCI/docs/docs/operator-guide/cd/argocd-integration.md

       namespaceResourceWhitelist:
       - group: '*'
         kind: '*'
       # enable access only for specific git server.
-The example below 'edp' - it is namespace where EDP deployed
+The example below 'edp' - it is namespace where KubeRocketCI deployed
       sourceRepos:
         - ssh://git@github.com/*
       # enable capability to deploy objects from namespaces